effector/effector/src/content/docs/en/api/effector-react/useStoreMap.md

 `useStoreMap` introduced in [effector-react 19.1.2](https://changelog.effector.dev/#effector-react-19-1-2)
 :::

-React hook, which subscribes to [store](/en/api/effector/Store) and transforms its value with given function.
-Component will update only when selector function result will change.
+React hook, which subscribes to a [store](/en/api/effector/Store) and transforms its value with a given function.
+The component will update only when the selector function result will change.

 You can read the motivation in the [issue](https://github.com/effector/effector/issues/118).